JeremyFleming/FruitSalad/README.md

 # FruitSalad
-Online Implementation of the Card Game Point Salad!
+Text-Based Implementation of the Card Game Point Salad!